Denkkou/ZIPPY-8/README.md

 A 0 B F      Z X C V
 ```

-# What I Learned
-This emulator was my first larger scale personal project, in a language I was unfamiliar with.
-I wanted
-to give something like this a go as I've always been interested in low level programming, and Zig
-looked really fun to learn.

-- Learned how emulation works, what considerations need to be made for accuracy, and how it scales up to more complex systems.
-- I learned how to navigate Zig's build system and import an external library (Raylib-zig).
-- Memory management in Zig; passing allocators, using the defer keyword and staying attentive to types and their size.
-- Bitshifting and bitwise operations, as well as generally handling hex and binary values.
-- Deconstructing a project like this into its components - Input, file reading, display, processing.
-- Reading technical specifications and documentation on both the CHIP-8 and Zig.
-- How CPUs function at a deeper level, and how machine code / assembly interacts with the system.

 # Known Issues
 - Currently passes the Corax+ test from Timendus' testing suite, but...
 - Fails a few flag tests especially with opcodes 8XY4 and 8XY5.